Lexmark

 Lexmark International, Inc. is an American company that manufactures laser printers and imaging products.
-The company is headquartered in Lexington, Kentucky.
-From 2016 to 2025, it was jointly owned by a consortium of three multinational companies: Ninestar (formerly Apex Technology), PAG Asia Capital, and Legend Capital.
-In 2025, Lexmark was acquired in full by Xerox for 1.5 billion.
+Founded in 1991, it is headquartered in Lexington, Kentucky.

+From 2016 to 2025, the firm was controlled for nine years by a consortium formed by three multinational companies: Ninestar (formerly Apex Technology), PAG Asia Capital, and Legend Capital.
+On July 1, 2025, it was acquired in full by Xerox for 1.5 billion.